RobertD502/lavviebotaio/README.md

-# Python-Lavviebot
+# Lavviebotaio
-Lavviebot Python API for interfacing with the Lavviebot S Litterbox
+Lavviebot Python API for interfacing with the Lavviebot S litter box and cats